 - Stay on top of your PPC campaigns every day.

 - Manage your negative keywords.

 - Adjust your ads.
-Write new ones when you see good ones performing and switch off poor performers.
+Write new ads when you see good ads performing well and switch off poor performing ads.

 - Feel free to kill off campaigns where spend is high and clicks are low.

 - Experiment if you have some budget – take tentative steps to explore and spend more if you see results